christian-byrne/Keckley/README.md

-In progress test project to automate the process of ***inpainting a video*** with pre-trained Stable Diffusion inpainting models.
-Video inpainting usually refers to the processes of filling in missing or damaged parts of a video, removing objects in a video, or changing the style/appearance of objects in a video (e.g., changing an actor's age from old to young or changing a person's clothes from modern to 19th century).
+In-progress test project to automate the process of ***inpainting a video*** with pre-trained Stable Diffusion inpainting models.
+"Inpainting a video" usually refers to the processes of filling in missing or damaged parts of a video, removing objects in a video, or changing the style/appearance of objects in a video (e.g., changing an actor's age from old to young or changing a person's clothes from modern to 19th century).
+See [examples](https://shangchenzhou.com/projects/ProPainter/) from the video inpainting software [ProPainter by Shangchen Zhou, Chongyi Li, Kelvin C.K.
+Chan, and Chen Change Loy](https://github.com/sczhou/ProPainter)

 ![stable diffusion outputs comparison vs. professional VFX](wiki/comparison-SD_vs_professional_VFX.png)